Akashkumar1410/Learning-/README.md

   the  SELECT  commmand   if we use  DISTINCT   the uqery will retunn only unique values
   the WHERE clause
   :-  the where clause  is  used to filter the  select statement

+  # Vector database overview
+  These databases are designed to handle data where each entry is represented as a vector in a multi-dimensional space.
+The vectors can represent a wide range of information, such as numerical features, embeddings from text or images, and even complex data like molecular structures.
+Vector databases store data by using vector embeddings.
+Vector embeddings in vector databases refer to a way of representing objects, such as items, documents, or data points, as vectors in a multi-dimensional space.
+Each object is assigned a vector that captures various characteristics or features of that object.
+These vectors are designed in such a way that similar objects have vectors that are closer to each other in the vector space, while dissimilar objects have vectors that are farther apart.